 Stretching your calves can help improve balance and coordination.
 If you’re not walking often, or doing a lot of cardio, strengthening your calves can help you feel better in other parts of your body.

 Raise your heels up while keeping your toes on the floor.
 Hold this position for 2 seconds.
 Bring your heels back down to that starting position.
 Repeat 8-12 times.

-Want to see full length, guided seated workouts?
-Sign up for Bold Premium, at no-cost for 30 days.
+Want to see full-length, guided seated workouts?
+Sign up for Bold today.